• 4. Caroline to Luise Stieler in Gotha: Göttingen, 7 October 1778

 Please extend my regards to your dear father a thousand fold; should he forget me, please do remind him of me again.
 Please also kiss dear your mother’s hand in my |9| name, and, in my stead, embrace your dear dear siblings.
 And you, my dear Louise, what can, what shall I say to you that can express even the smallest bit of what I feel for you?

-Nothing is known of this incident, though it will not be the last of such; cf. Therese Heyne to Luise Mejer on 1 March 1783 (letter 35a) and Johann Franz Wilhelm Böhmer to Caroline on 5 June 1784 (letter 43).
-Neither, as will be seen, were Caroline’s sisters, Lotte and Luise, strangers to scandal.
+Nothing is known of this incident, though is not be the last of such; see Therese Heyne to Luise Mejer on 1 March 1783 (letter 35a) and Johann Franz Wilhelm Böhmer to Caroline on 5 June 1784 (letter 43).
+Neither, incidentally, were Caroline’s sisters, Lotte and Luise, strangers to scandal.
 Back.

 Translation © 2011 Doug Stott